Why do These Match? Explaining the Behavior of Image Similarity Models: Introduction

-Our SANE model combines two major components: an attribute predictor and a saliency map generator.
-Given an input image, the attribute predictor outputs a confidence score for each attribute, in addition to an attribute activation map that indicates regions within the image associated with that attribute.
-We rank attributes as explanations for an image pair by how well their attribute activation map matches the saliency map produced by the generator.
-Our underlying assumption is that at least one of the attributes present in the image should be able to explain the similarity score assigned to the pair.
-Although we evaluate only the top-ranked attribute in our experiments, in practice more than one attribute could be used to explain a similarity score.
+SANE combines three major components: an attribute predictor, a prior on the suitability of each attribute as an explanation, and a saliency map generator.
+Our underlying assumption is that at least one of the attributes present in each image should be able to explain the similarity score assigned to the pair.
+Given an input image, the attribute predictor provides a confidence score and activation map for each attribute, while the saliency map generator produces regions important for the match.
+During training, SANE encourages overlap between the similarity saliency and attribute activation.
+At test time, we rank attributes as explanations for an image pair based on a weighted sum of this attribute-saliency map matching score, the explanation suitability prior of the attribute, and the likelihood that the attribute is present in the image.
+Although we only evaluate the top-ranked attribute, in practice multiple attributes could be used to explain a similarity score.
 We find that using saliency maps as supervision for the attribute activation maps during training not only improves the attribute-saliency matching, resulting in better attribute explanations, but also boosts attribute recognition performance using standard metrics like average precision.